Adobe FrameMaker: History

+FrameMaker enabled authors to produce highly structured documents with a great deal of typographical control in a WYSIWYG way.

 Frame Technology later ported FrameMaker to Microsoft Windows, but the company lost direction soon after its release.
 Up to this point, FrameMaker had been targeting a professional market for highly technical publications, such as the maintenance manuals for the Boeing 777 project, and licensed each copy for $2,500.
 But the Windows version brought the product to the $500 price range, which cannibalized its own non-Windows customer base.

 The company's attempt to sell sophisticated technical publishing software to the home DTP market was a disaster.
 A tool designed for a 1,000-page manual was too cumbersome and difficult for an average home user to type a one-page letter.

 Adobe Systems acquired the product and returned the focus to the professional market.
 Then, they released a new version under the name Adobe FrameMaker 5.1 in 1996.
 Today, Adobe FrameMaker is still a widely used publication tool for technical writers, although no version has been released for the Mac OS X operating system, limiting use of the product.
 The decision to cancel FrameMaker for OS X caused considerable friction between Adobe and Mac users, including Apple itself, which relied on it for creating documentation.
 As late as 2008, Apple manuals for OS X Leopard and the iPhone were still being developed on FrameMaker 7 in Classic mode; Apple has since switched to using InDesign.

 FrameMaker versions 5.x through 7.2 (from mid-1995 to 2005) did not contain updates to major parts of the program (including its general user interface, table editing, and illustration editing), concentrating instead on bug fixes and the integration of XML-oriented features (previously part of the FrameMaker+SGML premium product).
 FrameMaker did not feature multiple undo until version 7.2 (its 2005 release).

 FrameMaker 8 (2007) introduced Unicode, Flash, 3D, and built-in DITA support.
 Platform support included Windows (2000, XP, and Vista) and Sun Solaris (8, 9, and 10).

 FrameMaker 9 (2009) introduced a redesigned user interface and several enhancements, including: full support for DITA, support for more media types, better PDF output, and enhanced WebDAV-based CMS integration.
 Platform support for Sun Solaris and Windows 2000 was dropped, leaving Windows XP and Windows Vista as the sole remaining platforms.

 FrameMaker 10 (2011) again refined the user interface and introduced several changes, including: integration with content management systems via EMC Documentum 6.5 with Service Pack 1 and Microsoft SharePoint Server 2007 with Service Pack 2.